paulsinclair51/briteTest/docs/LiteTest_Runner_Internal_Guide.md

 This document is intended for contributors.

-For a list of other LiteTest documents and the repository layout, see the LiteTest Documentation Guide (`LiteTest_Documentation_Guide.md`).
+For a list of other LiteTest documents and the LiteTest repository layout, see the LiteTest Documentation Guide.

-For a glossary of terms, see the LiteTest Glossary Reference (`LiteTest_Glossary_Reference.md`).
+For a glossary of terms, see the LiteTest Glossary Reference.

 ### Document Version History